-It is not recommended to use spreadsheets to perform address management duties, no matter the size of the address pool.
+It is not recommended to use spreadsheets to perform IP management duties, no matter the size of the address pool.
 This method is not only time-consuming to maintain, but increasingly prone to human error, which can result in erroneous configurations in your network.
 With the proliferation of non-traditional connected devices such as IoT and BYOD, free IPAM is required more than ever.
 Non adopters risk losing control of their allocation and introduce bottlenecks which could have catastrophic effects on their network and wider business.
 An IPAM solution lets administrators keep up-to-date records of IP assignments and available addresses.
 Records might include:

 There are five main reasons why IPAM server is necessary for an organization: